 Delve into the priorities and pressures that your counterparts in industry, education and the start-up sector are facing and contribute to an open dialogue in a trusting environment that turns differences into assets.

 Go beyond networking

 The level of trust and engagement enabled by this unique format presents a remarkable opportunity for participants to go beyond networking, to build genuine, useful and lasting relationships.

 The GEDC Industry Forum participants get involved with highly creative and innovative group work sessions facilitated by renowned global specialists, all in a fun and relaxed atmosphere.

-Designed in partnership with the Global Engineering Deans Council, and facilitated by the award-winning team at Petrus, the Forum’s programme kicks oﬀ on Wednesday 3rd July with a late afternoon expert panel and networking reception, followed by a day of discussion and creative group work on Thursday 4th July facilitated by renowned specialists.
-Social and networking opportunities will be followed by dinner and dialogue.
+Designed in partnership with the Global Engineering Deans Council, and facilitated by the award-winning team at Petrus Communications, the Forum kicks off late afternoon on Wednesday 3rd July with an expert panel, workshop and networking reception, followed by a day of discussion and creative group work on Thursday 4th July facilitated by renowned specialists.
+Social and networking opportunities will be followed by dinner and live music.
 Conclusions, with a strong focus on next steps, will be presented the following morning with departures on Friday 5th July after lunch.
 Pre-event seminars on Diversity and Student Engagement, as well as cultural and educational visits in the area following the event, were optional parts of the programme.